pingcap/docs-cn/sql-statements/sql-statement-import-into.md

     IMPORT INTO t FROM 'gs://import/test.csv?credentials-file=${credentials-file-path}';
     ```

-- Import data files from Azure Blob Storage:

-    ```sql
-    IMPORT INTO t FROM 'azure://import/test.csv?credentials-file=${credentials-file-path}';
-    ```

-For details about the URI path configuration for Amazon S3, GCS, or Azure Blob Storage, see [URI Formats of External Storage Services](/external-storage-uri.md).
+For details about the URI path configuration for Amazon S3 or GCS, see [URI Formats of External Storage Services](/external-storage-uri.md).

 ### Calculate column values using SetClause